e-Ci-LyleSingleton/SPTooling/README.md

 # SPTooling
-Tooling used to help manage and perform basic tasks in SharePoint
+A collection of tools and tooling used to help manage and perform basic tasks in SharePoint.
+This includes JavaScript and PowerShell code